borisf/classyshark-user-guide/README.md

 ![alt text](https://github.com/borisf/classyshark-user-guide/blob/master/images/2%20Browse%20components)

-Click on the left tree and explore the elements and data on the right screen.
+Click on the left tree and explore the elements and data on the right panel.

+## Inspect package method counts (multidex)
+Click on methods count tab.
+On the right panel you see the packages pie-chart and packages contribution to classes.dex.
+Clicking on chart elements will bring the furth sub package methods break down.

+TODO stopped here

 ## Incremental Search